Sunn-y103/CarPark/README.md

 CarPark is a smart parking management mobile application built using **React Native and Node.js**.
 It helps users find available parking slots nearby, book them instantly, and manage payments digitally.

-The application also supports **EV charging station availability and booking**, making it useful for both regular and electric vehicle users.

 ---

 ## App Screenshots